EU official says Greek bailout terms up for talks

-BRUSSELS Greece and its international lenders will renegotiate the program on which its second financial bailout is based because circumstances have changed, a senior euro zone official said on Tuesday.
+BRUSSELS Greece and its international lenders will renegotiate the programme on which its second financial bailout is based because circumstances have changed, a senior euro zone official said on Tuesday.

 Greece secured a second, 130 billion euro ($164 billion) bailout package in February from Europe and the International Monetary Fund, but an inconclusive general election in May and a return to the ballot box last Sunday delayed the implementation of the conditions attached to the bailout.